-Medications that cause numbness or tingling may need to be switched or changed.
-Do not change or stop taking any of your medicines or take large doses of any vitamins or supplements until you have talked with your doctor.
+Medicines that cause numbness or tingling may need to be switched or changed.
+DO NOT change or stop taking any of your medicines or take large doses of any vitamins or supplements until you have talked with your provider.

 Because numbness can cause a decrease in feeling, you may be more likely to accidentally injure a numb hand or foot.
 Take care to protect the area from cuts, bumps, bruises, burns, or other injuries.

 Go to a hospital or call your local emergency number (such as 911) if:

 - You have weakness or are unable to move, along with numbness or tingling

 - Numbness or tingling occur just after a head, neck, or back injury

 - You cannot control the movement of an arm or a leg, or you have lost bladder or bowel control